hshindo/CUDA.jl/README.md

     a
 end
 ```
-where `@cu` compiles the CUDA native code at runtime and returns a `CuFunction` object.
+where `@nvrtc` compiles the CUDA native code at runtime and returns a `CuFunction` object.
-The compiled output is automatically cached.
+The compiled output is automatically cached in a dictionary.